 Speaking of my 30’s, I was lucky enough to turn 30 6 months ago surrounded by people who make me happy and joined in celebrating this milestone in my life.
 A momentous occasion for a number of reasons.

 As promised at the end of last year I continued to put out more content on the blog, with some great successes, including meeting another follower in person in Vancouver.
-I love to hear from you about your plans to move to Canada and have several plans for the blog for 2018 including looking into creating a podcast series and offering half day experiences.
+I love to hear from you about your plans to move to Canada and have several plans for the blog for 2018 including looking into creating a podcast series and offering experience days.
 These are both in the early planning stages but I am excited to see how it develops.